-As healthcare costs in the U.S. are closing in on 20% of the GDP, President Trump’s executive order is the culmination of months of White House discussions aimed at rolling out the most effective strategy to benefit consumers and employers by exposing private agreements that obscure the actual price of care.
+As healthcare costs in the U.S. closed in on 20% of the GDP, President Trump’s executive order was the culmination of months of White House discussions aimed at rolling out the most effective strategy to benefit consumers and employers by exposing private agreements that obscure the actual price of care.

 As Chairman of the U.S. Senate Health, Education, Labor and Pensions (HELP) Committee, Alexander and the committee conducted a series of five hearings last September, Reducing Health Care Costs: Examining How Transparency Can Lower Spending and Empower Patients, aimed at pinpointing the catalysts for rising healthcare costs in the U.S.

 Healthcare Bluebook Co-founder, Bill Kampine, was invited to testify at the fourth hearing where he discussed how the lack of healthcare price transparency costs employers and consumers billions each year.
 Following the hearings, Kampine and other industry experts were invited to provide specific recommendations for improving transparency and reducing cost.
 These recommendations, as well as testimony from the hearings, were foundational for the draft legislation introduced by Alexander and Murray.